Napier railway station, New Zealand: 1990 station

-To alleviate overcrowding, the way and works depot and most other functions were moved to Pandora Point at the start of the Ahuriri Branch during a two-year programme across 1989–91.
+The way and works depot, goods shed, locomotive servicing, repair shops and all but one track' were moved to Pandora Point at the start of the Ahuriri Branch during a two-year programme across 1989–91.
 Afterwards, only a new InterCity coach and train terminal remained on the city site, fronting Munroe Street.
 The old station was closed on 6 October 1990, with a new station opened on 9 June 1991.
 The former station and three-storey administrative block built in the late 1950s and early 1960s were demolished, making three hectares of land available for retail development.
+Car parks, shops and offices were built over the former station and yard site.
+A development of up to 110 homes was proposed in 2024 on 1.28 ha of the former station site, included in the Ahuriri Hapu Claims Settlement.

-A marshalling yard, freight terminal, locomotive depot, and other facilities were established at Pandora Point, with a triangle provided to turn trains and giving direct access north and south from the port branch.
+On Monday 1 October 1990, a New Freight Terminal opened on the site of the former exchange sidings with the Napier Harbour Board.
+Napier Freight Terminal,' which is now accessed by the Port of Napier's Western Gate, off Breakwater Road.
+A marshalling yard, locomotive depot, and other facilities were also established at Pandora Point.
+A triangular junction gave direct access north and south from the port branch.
 The Ahuriri yard was closed.
 The old main line north to Gisborne was realigned to the east to allow a new link road to the Tamatea area of Napier, and railways land was redeveloped as an industrial subdivision.

-The Bay Express replaced the Endeavour in December 1989.
-The Endeavour had not run between Napier and Gisborne since March 1988, and the Bay Express likewise terminated at Napier.
-It was cancelled on 7 October 2001.
-The Bay Express was the last regular passenger service to use the station, but heritage excursion services visit the station multiple times each year.